PlantsAndBuildings/PlantsAndBuildings.github.io/_posts/2018-06-29-semantic-segmentation-using-fully-convolutional-networks.markdown

 <!-- How to obtain the model weights.
 Talk about caffe-tensorflow -->
 <p style="text-align: justify">
   Coming to the more practical aspect of obtaining and using the trained VGG weights.
-Luckily for us, the authors of VGG-Net have kindly made their trained models publicly availble on their group's webpage.
+Luckily for us, the authors of VGG-Net have kindly made their trained models publicly availble on their <a href="http://www.robots.ox.ac.uk/~vgg/research/very_deep/" target="_blank">group's webpage</a>.
 They've written and trained their model in Caffe; which poses a minor hurdle for those of us using Tensorflow.
-I say minor because we only need to go an extra step of using caffe-tensorflow to convert the caffe weights into numpy binary format.
+I say minor because we only need to go an extra step of using <a href="https://github.com/ethereon/caffe-tensorflow" target="_blank">caffe-tensorflow</a> to convert the caffe weights into numpy binary format.
 </p>

 <!-- Talk about how training the VGG Net from scratch is not feasible for mere mortals -->
 <p style="text-align: justify">
-  I should note, at this point, that one might be tempted to not use the pretrained weights at all.
+  I should note, at this point, that <b>one might be tempted to not use the pretrained weights at all</b>.
 I initially had the misconception that initializing with the VGG weights is not very important - that the network would learn the weights when I train it end-to-end.
-This, unfortunately, is not the case.
-Training the VGG-Net is not a single step process - it is trained in stages, and with increasingly difficult images.
+This, unfortunately, is not the case. <b>Training the VGG-Net is not a single step process - it is trained in stages, and with increasingly difficult images.
 The pretrained VGG that we will take for granted in the remainder of this post is no small feat to achieve.
-It is critical that we have it in our FCN.
+It is critical that we have it in our FCN</b>.
 I cannot harp on this enough: training a VGG from scratch is a sizeable task - one that took the authors weeks of training to complete - it is not to be underestimated.
 </p>

 <hr/>